Spring Sports FAQ

-A. Shinguards are mandatory, and can be purchased at a local sporting goods store like SportsChek, Kicks, or Play it Again Sports.
+A. Shinguards are highly recommended, and can be purchased at a local sporting goods store like SportsChek, Kicks, or Play it Again Sports.
 Your child will be provided with a shirt or uniform on the first day of soccer.
 For footwear, cleats are optional.
 Whatever your child wears should not pose a risk to other players, especially at the younger age groups.
-U8 is sponsored by Shane Homes and do keep their Jerseys after the season.

 Q. What is the U8 Minifest?

 A. The U8 Minifest is sponsored by the Calgary Minor Soccer Association, and brings together Calgary area community teams for a large tournament/festival.
 It will be a healthy opportunity for your child to travel and meet nonlocal teams in a friendly tournament type atmosphere.
 In the past, Hidden Valley teams have done well and enjoyed this event, based on reports.

 Q. Why does U10 Season run Longer than other age categories?